-In the event of your termination, retirement, or quasi-retirement, your SDBA will automatically be liquidated unless you elect to defer payment of your 401(k) Plan account (even if you choose annuity payments).
-Note that if you do not request a distribution of your benefits when you separate from service, then you are deemed to have elected to defer distribution, as described in the Payment Options chapter of this document under Making Your Election.
-If the distribution of your 401(k) Plan account is deferred, you must continue to meet the minimum balance requirement of \$500 in order for your SDBA to not be liquidated.
+In the event of your termination, retirement, or quasi-retirement, your SDBA will automatically be liquidated unless deferred payment is requested for your 401(k) account (even if you choose annuity payments on your 401(k) Plan account).
+If you elect deferred distribution of your 401(k) Plan account, you must continue to meet the minimum balance requirement of \$500 in order for your SDBA to not be liquidated.
 In the event of your death, your SDBA will be liquidated and will be included in the distribution of your Plan account to your beneficiary.

-If TD Ameritrade ever needs to liquidate securities without your instructions, it would follow this selling order:
+If State Street Global Markets, LLC ever needs to liquidate securities without your instructions, it would follow this selling order:

-- No-load, no-fee mutual funds;
+- No-load, no-fee mutual funds

-- No-load mutual funds;
+- No-load mutual funds

-- Load mutual funds;
+- Load mutual funds

-- Equities;
+- Equities

-- Fixed-income securities.
+- Fixed-income securities

-Your SDBA and Qualified Domestic Relations Order Withdrawals
+Your SDBA and Qualified Domestic Relations Order withdrawals

 In the case of a Qualified Domestic Relations Order, if your 401(k) Plan account balance is not sufficient to cover the settlement, NRECA will first ask you to transfer assets from your SDBA to your 401(k) Plan account so that NRECA can comply with the court order.
-If you do not transfer the assets, NRECA will instruct TD Ameritrade to make the transfer.
+If you do not transfer the assets, NRECA will instruct State Street Global Markets, LLC to make the transfer.